php-etl/documentation/content/installation/getting-started-akeneo/_index.en.md

 ## Install

-If u want to start from scratch , create a composer project using the following command
+If you want to start from scratch , create a composer project using the following command

 - `composer init`